 Once your parent has been diagnosed, get a second opinion as soon as possible.
-Use the Internet to research their malady and find out everything you can about it.
-If there is a specialist in dementia, for example, reach out to them and ask to learn more about their studies.
-Go to the library and check out books on the subject.
-Read these books.
+Research their malady and find out everything you can about it; search out specialists and ask to learn more about their studies.
 Although it might be hard to handle, get as much information on the illness as you can bear.

-Medical terminology can be complicated to comprehend, so if you’re attending appointments with your sick parent, take notes and speak up when you don’t understand something that is being said.
-Most people have a friend or family member who is a doctor or nurse; reach out to them and ask for advice or definitions of certain conditions.
+Medical terminology can be complicated to comprehend, so if you’re attending appointments with your sick parent, take notes, and speak up when you don’t understand something that is being said.
+Most people have a friend or family member who is a doctor or nurse; reach out and ask for advice or definitions of certain conditions.
 They may be a good resource for finding the proper physician.

-When my dad was diagnosed with a rare incurable skin disease that no doctor seemed to know anything about, my sister lived abroad and my brother was dating a girl who nobody liked.
+When my dad was diagnosed with a rare incurable skin disease that no doctor seemed to know anything about, my sister lived abroad and my brother was dating a girl nobody liked.
 For several months, I thought I was okay handling the situation alone.
-However, when the caterers at a family wedding asked my dad to leave because his skin condition made him look like a homeless person, my mom came to me crying hysterically.
+However, when the caterers at a family wedding asked my dad to leave because his skin condition made them uncomfortable, my mom came to me crying hysterically.
 I burst into tears, too, and at that moment, I realized I needed the support of my siblings.